donghwan1994/PolypSeg_PL/README.md

 ## Inference & Evaluation

-You can generate and evaluate predictions of trained model by
+You can generate and evaluate predictions of the trained model by
 ```
 python test.py  --method 'pranet' --gpus 1 --num_workers 4 --data_root DATA_PATH
 ```